0x1eef/nanoc-gzip.rb/README.md

 ### Binary items

-The following example demonstrates the compression of a binary item - a PNG file.
+The following example demonstratesthe compression of a binary item - a PNG file.
-For binary items, the `gzip_binary` filter is used:
+For binary items, the `gzip_binary` filter is used.

 ``` ruby
 # Rules